fwanderlingh/VRepRosQuadSwarm/README.md

 Paths generated offline, before quad-copters start moving:

-1. VRP Greedy using Floyd-Warshall
+1. VRP Greedy using A*

 2. VRP Greedy using Floyd-Warshall